Qatar and state-sponsored terrorism: Background

 Furthermore, in an August 2014 op-ed published in The New York Times entitled "Club Med for Terrorists", Ron Prosor, then Permanent Representative of Israel to the United Nations, alleged that Qatar sought to improve its global image by funding prominent foreign universities in Doha and hosting the 2022 World Cup while simultaneously supporting Hamas, al-Qaeda, and the Muslim Brotherhood.

 In December 2014, Congressman Brad Sherman (D-CA) and Congressman Peter Roskam (R-IL) requested that the U.S. government, in a letter to the Secretary of the Treasury, impose sanctions on Qatar.
 The two congressmen asked for a full report on activities within Qatar from individuals, charities and organizations that fund Hamas, ISIS, Al-Qaeda, and the al-Nusra Front.
 The State Department responded to the lawmakers' letters by stating that the US has a "productive relationship with Qatar", pointing out that Qatar has improved its counter-terrorism efforts in past years, although it conceded that Qatar's monitoring and prosecution of terrorist financiers and charities has remained "inconsistent".

 In 2014, Qatar introduced new laws for charities and cybercrime prevention.
 Since 2014, all projects and international bank transfers of Qatari charities need authorization by the government's independent Charities Commission, which controls charitable giving to prevent misuse of donations and terrorism financing.

-In December 2014, 24 members of the House Foreign Affairs Committee signed a letter suggesting that Qatar and Turkey be subject to U.S. sanctions if their governments keep turning a blind eye to terror finance.
+The United States and Qatar have a strong partnership in combating terrorism, with Qatar being a key partner in the Global Coalition to Counter ISIL.

-The Country Report on Terrorism 2015 released by the U.S. State Department on June 2, 2016 remarks that, in spite of Qatar's nominal membership and engagement in a number of counterterrorism and terror finance initiatives, "entities and individuals within Qatar continue to serve as a source of financial support for terrorist and violent extremist groups, particularly regional al-Qa'ida affiliates such as the Nusra Front".
-The State Department also noted Qatar's maintenance of an active watchlist of terrorist suspects, and stated that the country had made efforts to arraign prominent terrorist financiers.
+Qatar participated in the Department of State's Anti-terrorism Assistance program in 2015 and hosted the Global Counter terrorism Forum.
+In year 2015, Qatar hosted the UN Crime Congress and pledged funding to the UN Office on Drugs and Crime.
+Qatar's National Anti-Terrorism Committee (NATC) formulates policy, ensures transparency, and participates in conferences.The State Department also noted Qatar's maintenance of an active watch list of terrorist suspects, and stated that the country had made efforts to arraign prominent terrorist financiers.
 Furthermore, the report mentioned Qatar's restructuring of its National Anti-Terrorism Committee and recent enactment of counter-terrorism laws.